Midlo-Marie/HealthHazards/README.md

 ### Background

-> With our backgrounds in finance and environmental sciences, we apply
+> With our backgrounds in environmental sciences and finance, we apply
 > data science techniques to examine social, health, financial, and environmental
 > data mashups.
 Our objective is to gain new insights by combining data from different
 > disciplines.